kalimuthu-selvaraj/file-convert/README.md

 Please install [libreoffice](https://www.libreoffice.org/), [imagemagick](https://www.imagemagick.org/script/index.php) and might required [ghostscript](https://www.ghostscript.com/) for Mac os
 **(Note: Please do restart your machine after installed all required software.)**

+###IMPORTANT
+Make sure you install libreoffice to the USER you launch nodejs with and that this user HAS a home directory!
+try to convert a file from inside that USER to properly test!
+in case you install directly from libreoffice website,
+MAKE SURE you use the ./install script that comes inside the tar.gz inside the USER!

 ## LibreOffice test

 libreOfficeInstallationPath --headless --convert-to pdf --outdir outputDir sourceFile(test.pdf),